Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 Fostering good relationships with parents will help with the student-teacher connection.
 It is essential that teachers not forget the great ally they have in their parents.

-- Access to Information – Have an online platform (such as a website, Google Classroom, or SeeSaw) or a folder that goes home or is used every day, so that communication can flow between teacher and parent.
-As a result, this will positively impact the connections with the student as well as the parents.
+- Access to Information – Have an online platform (such as a website, Google Classroom, or SeeSaw) or a folder that is accessible at home or used daily, so that communication can flow smoothly between teacher and parent.
+As a result, this will positively impact the connections with both the student and their parents.

-- Invitation to Help – Invite parents to have more of a role in the classroom and at home, when possible.
+- Invitation to Help – Invite parents to take on a more active role in the classroom and at home, when possible.
 There’s always a place where they can join in the fun and lend a helping hand.

 9. Share a Bit of Your Life with Students